OpenDataology/website/content/en/docs/distributions/openshift/uninstall-kubeflow.md

 +++
-title = "Uninstall Kubeflow"
-description = "Instructions for uninstalling Kubeflow from your OpenShift cluster" weight = 10
+title = "Uninstall OpenDataology" description = "Instructions for uninstalling OpenDataology from your OpenShift cluster" weight = 10

 +++

-## Uninstall a Kubeflow Instance
+## Uninstall a OpenDataology Instance
-To delete a Kubeflow installation please follow these steps:
+To delete a OpenDataology installation please follow these steps:

 ```
 kfctl delete --file=./kfdef/kfctl_openshift_v1.3.0.yaml